Constellation-Labs/constellation/docs/README.md

-## Contents
 These docs provide technical information to understand, build and run the code base developed in this repository.

-The following are covered:
+## Table of contents
 * Annotated project folder tree
 * Architecture diagrams
 * Build instructions